Travel writers characteristics for success boil down to a common few, even though we're all different.

 As a successful travel writer you’ll get to know your destination by peeling back the standard tourist attraction layer to get a deeper insight into the culture of the people and what makes them tick.
 Sure, you'll still visit the main attractions, but you’ll look closer, dig deeper and move beyond the obvious.

 Let your curiosity rule while you travel to improve this travel writers characteristic.
 It’s one of my secrets for coming up with unique story angles and writing captivating articles.

 As a travel writer you can’t feel shy about approaching strangers and asking them questions.
 In fact, you need to be sociable to draw people out and get them to talk about the place where they live.

 The people you meet can become characters in your story.
 These characters make a huge improvement to your travel story.
 It’s important to meet as many characters as possible while you’re traveling.

 Good travel writing involves using all your senses when visiting a place.
 The photographs that accompany your article give a good sense for visuals.
 But without using your other senses it only provides one dimension for your article.

-But what about your other senses?
 How can you describe the sounds and smells in a bustling outdoor market in tropical SE Asia?
 What about tastes?
 Was that sweet, sour, salty, pungent, bitter, or does it defy description?

 Food, wine and beer writers need to pay particular attention to these skills because you want to make your readers salivate while they read your article.

-Use all your senses in your descriptions and your stories will become multi-dimensional and this travel writing characteristic will begin to shine.
+Use all your senses to create a sense of place in your descriptions and your stories will become multi-dimensional.
+Using this travel writing characteristic will make your prose shine.

 In order to succeed at travel writing you need to develop a knack for seeing a good story angle.
 Your story angle needs to be unique to get the attention of an editor and to captivate your readers.

-If you want to be paid for your articles, there’s a second aspect that’s important.
+If you want to be paid for your travel stories, there’s a second aspect that’s important.
 You also need to think about media outlets and publications that might be interested in buying your story.